Filip-Rak/Computational_Geometry/README.md

 The task was to simulate a spaceship (given as a set of points in a txt file) flying in a given direction at specific speed (in another txt file) as well as simulate missiles.
 The main objective was to calculate the times at which the collisions happened.
 In my case I decided to do a bit more than was necessary and ended up making something akin to a very simple game (albeit with limited controls).
-For that purpouse many changes had to happen to visualization system, allowing it to display many objects and visualize their movements.
+For that purpose many changes had to happen to visualization system, allowing it to display many objects and visualize their movements.

   ### Controls
   - **Space**: Pause the simulation.